Student and Parent Resources

 - Computer - VoIP (voice over IP) can be used to make telephone calls from a computer to a computer, landline, or cell phone.
 Past study abroad students have recommended using programs such as Skype and Google Voice and Video Chat.

 - Blogs - Blogs are a great way to stay in touch with all of your friends and family all at once without spending a lot of time composing individual emails.
-Popular blog sites that allow you to set up your own page are Tumblr, WordPress and Blogger/BlogSpot (note: this link may redirect you to log in via your gmail account if you are currently logged into one).
-For more blogging sites and tools, check out Mashable's Top Free Blog Hosts or WebUpon's Ultimate List of Blogs.
+Popular blog sites that allow you to set up your own page are Tumblr, WordPress and Blogger/BlogSpot (note: this link may redirect you to log in via your Gmail account if you are currently logged into one).
+For more blogging sites and tools, check out Mashable's Top Free Blog Hosts.
 If you decide to keep a blog and would like to be featured on the Center for Global Studies webpage, please forward your blog link to our office.

 - Social Media - websites like Twitter or Facebook have been recommended for quickly updating a status or postings pictures for friends and family to see.
 While we don't recommend updating your status constantly, social media sites like these will notify your friends and family on your behalf as new materials are posted. *Be conservative with the information you release on blogs and social media sites, especially regarding location and personal information such as your address, phone number, date of birth, and any financial information.
 Review and customize your privacy settings for your social media sites, understanding the inherent risks of publicizing information online.
 Check out these location-based social media safety tips for more information and instructions on how to adjust your privacy settings.